-Radeon HD 7970 matches the performance of Geforce GT 770M SLI performance neck in neck so a card which is less than Rs.
-32,000 matches a laptop which will easily cost above Rs.
+Radeon HD 7970 matches the performance of Geforce GT 770M SLI performance neck in the neck so a card which is less than Rs.
+32,000 games a laptop which will easily cost above Rs.
 200,000.
-Alienware with single 770M is prices around 1.75 lakh in India as of May 2014.
+Alienware with single 770M is priced around 1.75 lakh in India as of May 2014.

 The pattern continues as we move down the product line; the slow desktop card like GeForce GT 630, is priced @ 5000 it has slightly higher clock and performance than the GT 750M and matches the performance of GT 755M in some titles and lag in others.

-Also note for the laptop whatever configuration is bought stays with you but with desktop you can add a second graphics card at a cheaper rate in future to do SLI or crossfire.
-Some readers may argue you can do that with laptop as well by purchasing the second card for SLI in ultra-bay but again price of laptop GPU cards are pretty high and availability is a concern in India at right price.
+Also, note for the laptop whatever configuration is bought stays with you, but with the desktop, you can add a second graphics card at a cheaper rate in future to do SLI or crossfire.
+Some readers may argue you can do that with the laptop as well by purchasing the second card for SLI in ultra-bay but again price of laptop GPU cards are pretty high, and availability is a concern in India at the right price.

-To evaluate performance without looking at the price is novice, my entire analysis for laptops, graphics cards even mobiles rest on the basic parameter of Performance per rupee spent.
-If you are a hardcore gamer and don’t want to spend insane amount of money and want to enjoy the enthralling graphics you should look at the desktop option.
+To evaluate performance without looking at the price is a novice, my entire analysis for laptops, graphics cards even mobiles rest on the fundamental parameter of Performance per rupee spent.
+If you are a hardcore gamer and don’t want to pay an insane amount of money and want to enjoy the enthralling graphics, you should look at the desktop option.

-But if you want a Laptop and can spend money, look for laptops like Lenovo 510p or Asus or Alienware but if you want to truly thrill yourself with exhilarating gaming performance go for desktop graphics card.
+But if you want a Laptop and can spend money, look for laptops like Lenovo 510p or Asus or Alienware but if you ‘re going to honestly thrill yourself with exhilarating gaming performance go for a desktop graphics card.